KorfLab/genomikon/motifamatic/README.md

 Enumerating all possible combinations of discretized motifs may result in a vast number of PWMs.
-For example, when using the full alphabet of uppercase and lowercase letters, there are 500,246,412,961 motifs of length 6 (29^8).
-Many of these motifs, for example NNNNNNNN, are incapable of producing a motif with enough information content to be useful.
+For example, when using the full alphabet of uppercase and lowercase letters, there are 500,246,412,961 motifs of length 8 (29^8).
+Many of these motifs, for example NNNNNNNN, are incapable of producing a motif with enough information content to be discriminative.
 Additionally, there are other motifs, such as AAAAAAAA, that have very low complexity, and may appear frequently because genomes have a lot of low entropy sequences.
 For these reasons, there are minimum score and minimum entropy filters to reduce the number of motifs that are analyzed.

 ## Probability Models ##